ralph-groupscholar/groupscholar-opportunity-radar/ralph-progress.md

 - Wired filtering, sorting, reset controls, and custom opportunity intake end-to-end.
 - Redeployed the Opportunity Radar site to the production alias.
 - Deployed to Vercel: https://groupscholar-opportunity-radar.vercel.app

+## Iteration 4
+- Added a briefing builder that generates a weekly summary from current filters.
+- Enabled one-click copy to clipboard for sharing with leadership teams.
+- Improved CSV export quoting and watchlist cleanup on deletes.